Uzezi’s Tarot

 “Was he arrested because of you?”

-“So is he still in jail?”
+“Is he still in jail?”
 Marc asked.

 “But,” Uzezi picked up the cards, “since the conversation now seems to be about me, lets be fair.
 I’ll put myself under the spotlight.
 I’ll pick cards to tell us where I am right now.”
 She tossed two and turned them over: The Tower and the Four of Disks.
 “Ah, see?
 A perfect illustration of my dilemma!
 The Tower is the destruction of that which has become fossilized, and, as you can see, the Four of Disks is labeled Power—it means exactly that: power…stability…wealth.
 So you see, I’m forever caught between my rebellious tendencies and the wealth and influence of my family.
 And it is the Four of Disks that follows The Tower, so it tells me that the outcome is associated with privilege.
 Which is why my father was released…”